rikeshg/assignment2-garlapati/AboutMe.md

 |    coke     |    Mcd   | 2.5usd |
 | french fries|  tachos  | 3.0usd |
 |   sprite    |    Mcd   | 2.5usd |

+>The purpose of our lives is to be happy. — *Dalai Lama*

+>Life is what happens when you’re busy making other plans. — *John Lennon*